 2.1.1.10 This solution #35 is now in the pipeline for delivery.
 The initial 4DWxCube and underpinning capabilities such as consolidated European Hazardous Weather information service provision will be deployed as part of initial SWIM, in accordance with the European Union Implementing Regulation EU n°716/2014 adopted by the EC in June 2014, also known as the Pilot Common Project.

-2.1.1.11 The Pilot Common Project aims at organizing and facilitating the implementation of the European ATM Master Plan, and in this aim, defines five main ATM functionalities (AF) to be implemented.
+2.1.1.11 The Pilot Common Project aims at organizing and facilitating the implementation of the European ATM Master Plan, and in this aim, defines six main ATM functionalities (AF) to be implemented.
 One of those functionalities, the “AF5 - initial SWIM”, includes meteorology requirements under Family 5.4.1 ‘Upgrade/Implement Meteorological Information Exchange system/service’.
-The SESAR Joint Undertaking has delegated the management of these ATM functionalities deployment activities to the SESAR Deployment Manager (SDM) and the financing process is managed by the European agency ‘Innovative & Networks Executive Agency’ (INEA).
+The European Commission has mandated the management of these ATM functionalities deployment activities to the SESAR Deployment Manager (SDM) while the financing process is managed by the European agency ‘Innovative & Networks Executive Agency’ (INEA).

 2.1.1.12 Some of the NMSs involved in SESAR1 WP11.02 are now contributing to four SESAR deployment projects that were submitted under the INEA Call CEF 2015 and were granted co-funding by the INEA and the SDM in July 2016.
 Those deployment projects intend to industrialize and deploy for operational use the technical solutions that were prototyped in SESAR1.
-All projects (except project n°IP0137) are EUMETNET-led with a technical leadership handled by one NMS:
+All projects (except project n°IP137) are EUMETNET-led with a technical leadership handled by one NMS: